 When the house was destroyed by fire in 1909, Ormisson got the idea to build Viljandi’s most luxurious three-storey brick house with central heating and water supply.
 Once ready, the house began to operate as a luxury hotel with a restaurant and several businesses.
 The hotel was named Grand Hotel.

-After the death of Andreas Ormisson in 1918, his wife Anna continued to manage the hotel and the restaurant.
+After the death of Andres Ormisson in 1918, his wife Anna continued to manage the hotel and the restaurant.
 She also welcomed theatre groups, coming to town, to the hotel.

 Soviet occupation ended the success story of the hotel.
 The premises were during the war used as a hospital and later as educational facilities, housing a trade school and then a medical school.
 From 1960 to 1997 Cultural Education School, the predecessor of today’s University of Tartu, Viljandi Culture Academy occupied the premises.